 Alternatively, a relaxing foot massage will help ground and relax you.
 Practice mindfulness during this and focus on the act and how it makes you feel.
 Or, you could ask your partner to do it for you and give them a massage in return.

 The main point to take from clean sleeping is that it promotes good sleep hygiene.
 This is about having a sleep routine that enables you to have good quality sleep.
 As they say, quality is better than quantity!
+When it comes to making your new year’s resolution this year, why not consider clean sleeping to improve your lifestyle?
 For more information, read this article on how to reset your sleep hygiene.

 Do you practice clean sleeping?
 Let us know your tips in the comments!